slugovoy/Team-Profile-Generator/README.md

 * `inquirer` that will prompt you for your inputs from the command line
 * `jest` that you can use to test the app

-The application itself can be invoked with following command
+The application itself can be invoked with the following command

 ```
 node app.js